lamat1111/Q1-Wallet/README.md

 - Optional encryption for wallet storage is available via zip/unzip of the "wallets" folder
 - Regular updates are provided through the GitHub repository

+## Enhancing Usability for the Q1Wallet

+This repository contains a terminal-based menu script for creating and managing Quilibrium wallets.
+Below are some ideas to further improve usability, bridging the gap between a traditional CLI and a full GUI application:

+1. **Executable with Embedded Script**
+   - Package the script into a standalone executable using tools like `pyinstaller` (Python).
+   - Users can launch the application by double-clicking, simplifying the experience.

+2. **Enhanced Terminal Interface**
+   - Add colored output for better readability (e.g., `colorama` in Python).
+   - Use libraries like Prompt Toolkit to enable richer input handling (e.g., autocomplete, dropdowns).

+3. **Bundled Terminal Emulator**
+   - Distribute the wallet with a lightweight terminal emulator (e.g., Mintty, ConEmu).
+   - Ensures a consistent user experience without requiring external terminal configurations.

+4. **Minimal TUI (Text User Interface)**
+   - Use libraries like `dialog` (Bash) or `npyscreen` (Python) to create interactive menus navigable with arrow keys.

+These enhancements aim to maintain the lightweight and portable nature of the script while offering a more polished and user-friendly experience.
+See this [ChatGPT discussion](https://chatgpt.com/share/6761ae54-d1cc-8007-b3f8-3cfcf66b8551) for more details.

 ## Licence

 CC - Attribution-NonCommercial-ShareAlike 4.0 International